 a.
-Financial Assets and Financial Liabilities Held-for-Trading

-Financial assets and financial liabilities held-for-trading are recorded in the statements of financial position at fair value.
+Financial Assets and Financial Liabilities Held-for-Trading Financial assets and financial liabilities held-for-trading are recorded in the statements of financial position at fair value.
 Changes in fair value relating to the held-for-trading positions are recognized in "Trading and securities gain - net" in the statements of income.
-Interest earned or incurred is recorded as interest income or expense, respectively, while dividend income is recorded in "Miscellaneous-net" in the statements of income statements of income the statements of a statements of income when the right to receive payment has been established.
+Interest earned or incurred is recorded as interest income or expense, respectively, while dividend income is recorded in payment has been established.